Kapil Sharma: It Is Hurtful To Read Things Which Are Not True, Need Some Me Time To Recuperate

 ‘I Need Some Me Time & Need To Recuperate’

 When asked about the reason behind his absence from the small screen so abruptly, he was quoted by IANS, "I think I need some me time and need to recuperate.
 I've been working too hard for too long.
 There is a lot in the pipeline and lot of new exciting projects which I will talk about soon."
+So does that mean his new show has gone off air?

 Kapil Is Happy With Ginni